 Some student employees work as part of a team and cannot be nominated separately.
 If that is the case, the team can be nominated and will be considered for campus recognition.
 However, based on the rules established by the National Student Employment Association, teams cannot be recognized beyond the campus level.

-Starting with the 2016-2017 year, nominations will be separated into three categories and winners will be selected from all three, with one overall campus winner awarded.
+Nominations will be separated into three categories and winners will be selected from all three, with one overall campus winner awarded.
 The employment categories are as follows:

 - Administrative Support (i.e., office work, administrative support, clerical, operations, marketing and design)